(From left): Dattu Phadkar, Rajsingh Dungarpur, CD Gopinath, Jayasinghrao Ghorpade and Bal Dani.

 Despite his decent performances, he did not get to play a single Test on the tour.

 Dani joined the Indian Air Force that year, and moved to Services.
 He was an instant success with Hemu Adhikari’s side, scoring 166 not out against Delhi at Roshanara Club Ground.
 He continued to play for Services, and became a crucial cog in the Services side of the 1950s: never again have they attained such stature.

-The fight for supremacy in North Zone continued; against a strong Rajasthan side [without a doubt the second-best side in India at that time] in the 1960-61 Ranji semi-final at Palam A Ground Dani put up a solo fight, taking on a side that consisted of Mankad, Vijay Manjrekar, Rusi Surti, Salim Durani, Raj Singh Dungarpur, Suryaveer Singh and Kishan Rungta, Dani finished with five for 35 and followed it with 104.
-He became the second Services cricketer [after Inderjit Bahroke] to score a hundred and take a five-for (Inder Dev is the only other one to emulate this feat).
+The fight for supremacy in North Zone continued; against a strong Rajasthan side [without a doubt the second-best side in India at that time] in the 1960-61 Ranji semi-final at Palam A Ground Dani put up a solo fight, taking on a side that consisted of Mankad, Vijay Manjrekar, Rusi Surti, Salim Durani, Raj Singh Dungarpur, Suryaveer Singh and Kishan Rungta, Dani finished with 5 for 35 and followed it with 104.
+He became the second Services cricketer [after Inderjit Bahroke] to score a hundred and take a five-for in the same match [Inder Dev is the only other one to emulate this feat].

 (From left): Pankaj Roy, Bal Dani, Prof Chandgadkar (BCCI secretary), CD Gopinath, MM Jagdale and Jayasinghrao Ghorpade.

 Dani was named captain of Services the next season.
 The side was on the decline, but Dani’s tactical acumen meant that they gave stiff competition to strong teams in their zone like Delhi, Northern and Southern Punjab and Railways.
 An excellent 140 came against Bombay at Brabourne Stadium in the 1964-65 semi-final, where he kept out Ramakant Desai, Baloo Gupte and Nadkarni to save an innings-defeat.